CICE-Consortium/Icepack/doc/source/user_guide/ug_case_settings.rst

 by the **icepack.setup** script.
 This file is created on a case by case basis and can be modified as needed.

-.. csv-table:: *Icepack settings*
+.. csv-table:: **Icepack settings**
-   :header: "variable", "options/format", "description", "recommended value"
+   :header: "variable", "options/format", "description", "default value"
    :widths: 15, 15, 25, 20

    "ICE_CASENAME", "string", "case name", "set by icepack.setup"